 Zeolite type: tribomechanically activated clinoptilolite

-Twelve healthy subjects received small, standardized skin wounds (such as a superficial abrasion).
+- 12 healthy subjects received small, standardized skin wounds (like a superficial abrasion).

-One side was treated with zeolite, the other with saline solution and a bandage (standard therapy).
+- One side was treated with zeolite, the other with saline solution and a dressing (standard therapy).

-Skin samples were also examined under a microscope.
+- Skin samples were also examined under the microscope.

 Result:

-Microscopic examination revealed that zeolite has a positive influence on wound healing, e.g., through an increase in immune cells (macrophages) in the tissue.
+- Microscopically, it was shown that zeolite positively influences wound healing, e.g., by increasing immune cells (macrophages) in the tissue.

-A few zeolite particles were found in the tissue, but without any negative effects .
+Few zeolite particles were found in the tissue, but without negative effect.

-Here is the original abstract from [Deinsberger et al.].
-This is also to show the researchers' perspective and because the energy of the study comes across well.
+Here I have the original abstract from [Deinsberger et al.].
+Also to show the perspective the researchers take and because the energy of the study comes across well.
 So:

-"In an aging society, chronic ulcers represent an increasingly relevant health problem, associated with a significant disease burden and rising financial strain.
-Therefore, there is an unmet medical need for new, cost-effective therapies that improve the healing of chronic skin wounds."
+"In an aging society, chronic ulcers represent an increasingly relevant health problem associated with significant morbidity and increasing financial burden.
+Therefore, there is an unmet medical need for new, cost-effective therapies to improve the healing of chronic skin wounds.

-This prospective, randomized, open-label Phase I study investigated the safety and tolerability of topically applied purified clinoptilolite tuff (PCT), which consists mainly of the naturally occurring zeolite mineral clinoptilolite, in artificially created wounds in healthy male subjects compared to standard of care (SoC).
+This prospective, randomized, open-label Phase I study investigated the safety and tolerability of topically applied purified clinoptilolite tuff (PCT), consisting mainly of the naturally occurring zeolite mineral clinoptilolite, in artificially induced wounds in healthy male subjects compared to standard of care (SoC).

-We found that the topical application of clinoptilolite zeolite to acute wounds in healthy male subjects was safe for therapeutic use.
-No significant differences in wound healing or wound condition were observed compared to wounds treated with standard care.
+We found that topical application of clinoptilolite zeolite in acute wounds in healthy male subjects was safe for therapeutic use.
+There were no significant differences in wound healing or wound condition compared to wounds treated with standard care.

-However, we found a significantly higher proportion of CD68-positive cells (macrophages) and a significantly lower proportion of α-smooth muscle actin-positive cells (myofibroblasts) in the wounds treated with zeolite.
-Scanning electron microscopy revealed PCT particles in the restored dermis in some cases.
-However, these did not impair wound healing or cause any clinical symptoms.
+However, in the zeolite-treated wounds, we found a significantly higher proportion of CD68-positive cells (macrophages) and a significantly lower proportion of α-smooth muscle actin-positive cells (myofibroblasts).
+Scanning electron microscopy occasionally showed PCT particles in the restored dermis.
+However, these neither impaired wound healing nor led to clinical symptoms.

 Therefore, zeolite could represent a promising, cost-effective wound treatment that promotes the healing process."

-This study shows that tribomechanically activated zeolite is safe and skin-friendly – even on minor wounds.
-Its moisture-binding and irritation-relieving effects have been proven.
+This study shows that tribomechanically activated zeolite is safe and well-tolerated on the skin – even with small wounds.
+Its moisture-binding, irritation-reducing effect is proven.

-I think that's a strong argument: Zeolite supports natural skin healing .
+I find this to be a strong argument: Zeolite supports natural skin healing.

 What does this mean in practice?

-STEINKRAFT LIFEKRAFT Zeolite contains the same "type of zeolite"—namely, tribomechanically activated zeolite—as used in these studies and offers a natural way to gently soothe sensitive or irritated skin.
+STEINKRAFT LIFEKRAFT Zeolite contains the same "zeolite type" - namely tribomechanically activated zeolite - as in these studies - and offers a natural way to gently soothe sensitive or irritated skin.
 A very cost-effective alternative for wound treatment.
 And natural.

 2. Observational study on chronic and acute wounds